How to Annotate PDF in .NET – Password‑Protected PDFs

 Common Pitfall: Many developers try to use this basic initialization for password‑protected files and wonder why it fails.
 We’ll fix that in the next section.

-This is where most tutorials get it wrong.
-Loading a password-protected PDF isn’t just about adding a password parameter—you need to configure the load options properly.
+Loading a secured PDF isn’t just about passing a password string; you need to configure the load options correctly.

 using GroupDocs.Annotation.Options;